Yun Young-sun

-Yun Young-sun (Korean: 윤영선; born 4 October 1988) is a South Korean footballer who plays as centre back for Jeonbuk Hyundai Motors and the South Korea national football team.
+Yun Young-sun (Korean: 윤영선; born 4 October 1988) is a South Korean former footballer who played as centre back.

 Club career

 Yun was drafted in the 2010 K-League Draft by Seongnam Ilhwa Chunma.
 On 9 March 2010, Yun made his professional debut AFC Champions League against Melbourne Victory, scoring Seongnam's second goal in away won 2–0.
 Yun made his K-League debut on 19 March away against Jeonbuk Hyundai Motors, coming on as substitute for Kim Jin-yong in the 72nd minutes.
 He was linked with Chinese Super League side Henan Jianye in January 2014, however, his transfer was blocked after failing to pass the physical examination.